07akioni/css-render/docs/mount.md

 ### `count`
 - If `count` is not set, it will be treated as `true`.
 - If it is set to `false`, the mount won't have any effects on `mount-count` of the target.
+### Return Value
+The target element for the style to mount on.

 ## Unmount
 Unmount the style of the CNode.